Thoughtful Goodbye Gifts For Friends Moving Abroad – Your Ultimate Expat Leavers Gift Guide

 More FAQ’s about expat leaving gifts and presents for friends moving abroad

-Consider anything that’s digital or experienced-based, no packing involved and easy to use at a later date when life settles down.
+Consider anything that’s digital or experience-based, no packing involved and easy to use at a later date when life settles down.

 Think small and portable.
 Even if it might seem the most exciting gift, those luggage scales or key chain mementoes can be the handiest and most thoughtful thing a leaving friend can hope for.